 The Coffee Shop

-A series of very popular 'Formal Halls' are held in the course of the year for both undergraduate and graduate students.
+In addition to the normal canteen, a series of very popular 'Formal Halls' are held in the course of the year for both undergraduate and graduate students.
 Food at these dinners is generally of a higher quality and is served at the table by the College staff.

 Formal Halls are a fun way to celebrate birthdays and other special occasions, or simply to start a good night out.
 Societies and subject groups sometimes hold social events at them, and there are also themed 'Superformals' for occasions such as Christmas, Halloween and Valentines Day, when students attend in fancy dress.
 Above all, these formal meals provide a cheap and popular way to have a good meal out with friends.